-I received my Ph.D. in Cognitive Psychology from the University of Virginia in May 2008 and I am currently Associate Professor of Psychology and the Director of Faculty Development at Butler University in Indianapolis.
+I received my Ph.D. in Cognitive Psychology from the University of Virginia in May 2008 and I am currently a Professor of Psychology and the Director of Faculty Development at Butler University in Indianapolis.

 One line of my research program focuses on memory errors and the factors that contribute to them.
 I am especially interested in what memory errors and memory confidence can tell us about how the memory system works.
 The other line of my research program explores issues related to teaching and learning.
 I am particularly intrigued by questions of how digital technologies disrupt attention in the classroom and what study strategies are most effective.